Barnold8/Personal-Portfolio/README.md

 ## Introduction

 This portfolio will showcase my projects I have done throughout my time at The University Of Nottingham.
 Some modules will be left out due to them being mostly if not ***all*** theoretical.
 I will NOT be using the module names and module code numbers for this repo.
 I am doing this to stop any new students finding answers and/or solutions to problems in content that may still be used within the university.
 If you are one of these students, turn back now, you ***WILL*** be caught for plaigarism.
+A lot of first year is a hazy memory to me, as I am writing this, it was ***two*** years ago.
+So a lot of content regarding first year is going to be incomplete and may even be somewhat innacurate since I may mistake a module for another or misrepresent some information as another.
+But rest assured, the subsequent years are within my full recollection.
+The first year was ungraded and is more here to show my progression throughout my degree.

 ## [University](https://www.nottingham.ac.uk/)